regisfrias/dear-gen-book/source/ch05-alphabet/helsinki.rst

   The grid with some generated strokes.
 The case on the left has two strokes, the second of which starts where the first stroke ended.
 The case on the right has three strokes, two of them share a point and one with independent points.

 The default grid has three rows by three columns, which I thought gave the best results.
-Smaller grids generate simpler alphabets (:ref:`2x2 <the-grid-2x2>`) and larger grids generate more complex alphabets (:ref:`3x3 <the-grid-4x4>`).
+Smaller grids generate simpler alphabets (e.g. :ref:`2x2 <the-grid-2x2>`) and larger grids generate more complex alphabets (e.g. :ref:`3x3 <the-grid-4x4>`).
 More than four rows and columns look more and more random.

 .. _the-grid-2x2: